rlee0047/Feather-and-NeoPixels/README.md

 # Feather-and-NeoPixels
-Created and modified code for the Adafruit Feather and NeoPixel Wing
+My created code for the Adafruit's Feather's and NeoPixel Wing.